MonsterAnus/GIS_Tools/Census_Data/readme.md

 ```
 <br>

-This function returns the state FIPS CODE and the State Name in a dictionary as "<b>'01': 'Alabama',</b>":
+This function returns the state FIPS CODE and the State Name in a dictionary as "<b>'Alabama': '01',</b>":
 <br>
 ```rb
 def getStates():